 In Year 6, we are committed to ensuring that all of our children reach their full potential, as we prepare them for their transition into secondary school.
-Throughout the year, children continue on their creative, thematic learning journey, developing a range of new skills, as well as refining and practising those acquired during the rest of Key Stage Two.
+Throughout the year, children continue to work hard and make rapid and sustained progress, developing a range of new skills, as well as refining and practising those acquired during the rest of Key Stage Two.
 We continue to promote personal attributes of self-reflection, determination, perseverance, and collaboration to ensure that our children are ready to take full advantage of the exciting opportunities and challenges presented by their future studies and life beyond school.

-In maths, we teach with the expectation that all children will achieve mastery in every concept taught.
+In maths, through CanDo, we teach with the expectation that all children will achieve mastery in every concept taught.
 Children are taught how to: recognise the value of digits in numbers up to 10 million, confidently use the four operations in a range of contexts, compare and order fractions, calculate with fractions across all four operations, convert units of measurement, construct a range of 2D and 3D shapes with given properties, plot coordinates on a four-quadrant grid, interpret pie charts and begin to use algebra to find unknown values.
 Fluency, reasoning and problem solving opportunities are planned for all areas of the maths curriculum and children develop a deep conceptual understanding of the curriculum through the exploration and investigation of mathematical concepts.